BMJ-Coughlan/pw-poc-tna/docs/visual-regression.md

 - Control the environment (no third‑party ads) or intercept ad domains.
 - If not possible, use a visual platform (Percy/Chromatic/Applitools) with region ignores.
+- Tagging: tests are marked `@visual @quarantine` to keep CI stable while preserving the technique.

 What this work shows: